How to Appeal a Parking Ticket

-Need help disputing a recent PCN?
+Need help disputing a recent Penalty Charge Notice (PCN)?
 You’re not alone.

 parking ticket on a car windshield

-What to do if you receive an unfair parking ticket
+• what to do the moment you receive the ticket

 • Wrong signage / the info was not visible